FlorianMuenchbach/prosody-mod_muc_acl/mod_muc_acl/README.markdown

 Configuration
 =============

-The module should be added to the list of modules of the muc component in the config file.
+The module should be added to the list of modules of the MUC component in the config file.

     Component "conference.example.com" "muc"